niceSize/niceSize/README.md

 # niceSize

 niceSize is a lightweight JavaScript library that allows you to easily build stunning fully responsive websites.
+Now even with fallbacks to allow your site to still run whenever JavaScript is disabled.

 ## Installation